Who I Work With

 Kink-identified people

-Kink expresses the part of human sexuality that’s driven by the imagination – by memories both explicit and partially hidden.
-That ties kink to the most fundamental parts of the self (actually,several distinct self parts.)
+Kink expresses the part of human sexuality that’s driven by the imagination, expressing fundamental parts of self.

 Eroticism

-Erotic is the common term for sexual imagination.
-It runs all the way from tourist-like recreation to a core of complex identities.
+Eros is the common term for sexual imagination.
+Eros includes casual or occasional recreation to a core of complex identities.
 Eroticism is about wanting powerfully and creatively.
 It takes risks to explore behavior that expands or unifies mind and body.

 20+ years experience

-For over 20 years, I have worked with erotic and sexual minority clients.
+For over 20 years, I’ve worked with erotically diverse and sexual minority clients.
 Most often they see their kink as a resource, not the problem requiring therapy.
 Yet it’s still a road of self-discovery that can have its rites of passage.

 The kink journey

 They may be discovering their kink identity, or are experienced kink practitioners or educators.
 The journeys often heal – and become a part of adult personal development.
-We know from research that they may also need the skill of an experienced mental health diagnostician.
+The rewards also involve risk.

 Kink-proficient